swapnalikadam/Passion-Projects/README.md

 1. saveIssue(e)
    Purpose: Saves a new issue.
   Actions:
-  - Node.js, version- 12.x Retrieves issue details from the input fields.
+  - Retrieves issue details from the input fields.
   .
 Generates a unique issue ID using the Chance library.
   .
 Sets the initial status of the issue to 'Open'.
   .
 Stores the issue in the local storage.